RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Developer Manual/API Concepts/API Concepts.md

 ## Overview

-The Rapid Platform is a dynamic server environment where Users, including business personnel, are able to create &amp; modify custom tables containing columns of their choosing on the fly.
+Rapid Platform is a dynamic server environment where Users, including business personnel, are able to create &amp; modify custom tables containing columns of their choosing on the fly.
 This allows for a business to update their IT infrastructure with the click of a few buttons allowing Rapid to track the data they care about as their business evolves.

-As a consequence, interacting with the Rapid Platform from an external entity comes with its own challenges as data structures can not (generally) be assumed to exist and can be reasonably expected to change over the course of minutes.
+As a consequence, interacting with Rapid Platform from an external entity comes with its own challenges as data structures can not (generally) be assumed to exist and can be reasonably expected to change over the course of minutes.
 To support tackling these challenges this document covers the overall concepts binding the platform together while documenting how to interact with the existing API structure.

 ## What is a Site